Oneida County Youth in Governance Program

 - FOR COUNTY RESIDENTS: Our civil society is strengthened when youth become informed and thoughtful citizens.
 Young people with skills, knowledge, commitment, and experience can reflect upon the common good, become full members of their communities, and take political action.

-- Must be a high school freshman, sophomore or junior at the time of application;
+- Must be in grades 8-11 at the time of application;

 - Must be an Oneida County resident;